sicktastic/dotfiles/README.md

 ```
 These are my dotfiles.
 It's not perfect and it will continue to evolve.

-I use iTerm, Tmux and Vim for my Rails development.

-I use sublime for Salesforce development, and Xcode for iOS development.
+I use iTerm, Tmux and Vim for most of my software development, and I use Visual Studio Code for Salesforce development.

 ```

 ##Vim